-Geert and Maryse Deprez from Belgium have been traveling to Botswana, South Africa and Namibia for more than 20 years.
+Maryse and her husband Geert from Belgium have been traveling to Botswana, South Africa and Namibia for more than 20 years.
 Their long-term dream was to find a way to contribute in a sustainable way to conservation in Africa.
 In Hwange National Park they met Brent Stapelkamp (photo)* and he told them: "Tell the people in Europe: do not donate, go on safari".

-This inspired them to form their own safari company in order to be active in conserving wild places and animals that they care about so deeply.
+This inspired them to promote sustainable safaris in order to be active in conserving wild places and animals that they care about so deeply.

 * Zimbabwean Brent Stapelkamp has been researching lions (like Cecil the Lion) in Hwange for Oxford University for more than 10 years.

 Nature conservation is at the top of our priority list.
 That is why we don't book elephant back safaris, walking with lions, or go to centers where you can touch wild animals.
 We advise our customers not to participate in these activities.
 Hunting safaris do not contribute to sustainable nature conservation, so they are not part of our service.

 We also choose quality in service, activities and accommodation.
 An environmentally sustainable journey can also be comfortable and luxurious.

 "The variation of our journey was great.
 Every day it was rediscover and enjoy.
 Nice lodgings (sometimes basic, sometimes chic), lots of animals, good food, lots of nature, but also culture (Mandela capture site, Apartheidmuseum, ...)"